-Experiment details
+Experiment Details

-In this work, a 1.624×0.94 m flat composite stiffened panel16 was used for the collection of guided wave measurements.
-The frames of the panel are made of aluminium while the skin and the omega stiffeners are manufactured using carbon fibre reinforced polymer laminates of thermoset M21/194/34%/T800S unidirectional prepreg (Hexcel, GB).
-The stacking sequence of the composite is $[\pm 45/0_2/90/0]s$ and the total thickness is $t{\rm lmt} = 2.208$ mm.
+In this work, a 1.624 m \times 0.94 m flat composite stiffened panel [16] was used for the collection of guided wave measurements.
+The frames of the panel are made of aluminium while the skin and the omega stiffeners are manufactured using Carbon Fiber Reinforced Polymer (CFRP) laminates of thermoset M21/194/34%/T800S unidirectional prepreg (Hexcel, GB).
+The stacking sequence of the composite is $[\pm 45/0_2/90/0]s$ and the total thickness is $t{lmt} = 2.208$ mm.

 The central frame separates the panel into two bays.
 12 DuraAct piezoceramic disks are surface mounted at each bay to monitor the health status of the panel.
 The panel geometry and sensor locations are illustrated in Figure 1.
-A National Instrument waveform generator and a PXI 5105 Oscilloscope (National Instruments, Austin, TX, USA) are used to actuate and sense the propagating guided waves.
+A National Instrument waveform generator and a PXI 5105 Oscilloscope are used to actuate and sense the propagating guided waves.
 To evaluate the performance of the SHM system, guided wave measurements were recorded at both the pristine and damaged state of the structure.
-An INSTRON CREST 9350 drop tower (Instron, Norwood, MA, USA) with a 20 mm hemispherical impactor was used to impact the panel and introduce BVID.
-Since one of the objectives of this work is to optimise sensors paths to maximise the damage detection accuracy of an SHM network, the impact energy was selected to result in interlaminar delamination, undetectable via visual inspection.
-The presence and size of the BVID produced after each impact were confirmed using a portable C-scan device (Dolph Cam; Dolphitech, Gjøvik, Norway).
-Three identical panels were used, and a total of eight impacts were conducted, three in bay 1 and five in bay 2.
+An INSTRON CREST 9350 drop tower with a 20mm hemispherical impactor was used to impact the panel and introduce BVID.
+Since one of the objectives of this work is to optimise sensors paths to maximise the damage detection accuracy of a SHM network, the impact energy was selected to result in interlaminar delamination, undetectable via visual inspection.
+The presence and size of the BVID produced after each impact was confirmed using a portable C-scan device (Dolphin Cam).
+Three identical panels were used and a total of eight impacts were conducted, three in bay 1 and five in bay 2.
 Figures 1 and 2 show the flat panel used in this work.
 The locations of the impacts are shown, as well as C-scan images of the damage produced by the impacts.
-All impact events are summarised in Table 1.
+All impact events are summarized in Table 1.
 These impact energies were chosen as they are representative of a typical tool drop impact event.